Global Voices Against Cancer

 The Society also partnered with Chevrolet to spread awareness on World Cancer Day by asking supporters to turn their profiles purple in honor of cancer survivors.
 Chevrolet will contribute $1 to the American Cancer Society for every purple profile, up to $1 million.

-New Society 'Meet the Targets' report: The American Cancer Society recently released a new progress report on its Meet the Targets program.
+'Meet the Targets': The American Cancer Society recently released a progress report on its Meet the Targets program.
 The Society is the only organization that is supporting country-level advocacy campaigns on noncommunicable diseases (NCDs), including cancer.
 Through Meet the Targets, launched in 2012, the Society is supporting 10 grantees in nine countries.

 More than 2.7 million people die each year from cancer or HIV in moderate or severe pain without access to adequate pain treatment even though morphine, the most effective treatment for severe pain, is safe, effective, plentiful, inexpensive, and easy-to-use.
 Legal and regulatory restrictions, cultural perceptions about pain, inadequate training of healthcare providers, a poorly functioning market, generally weak health systems, and concern about diversion, addiction, and abuse create a web of barriers that force millions of people to live and die with treatable pain.